 Angeles, and I am a sixth-year Ph.D. student in the Linguistics program

 at UC Santa Cruz.

-Ito.
+My advisor is Ryan Bennett.
 My theoretical research interests broadly include

 set of focus constructions in Premodern Japanese (all attested stages

 Japanese from the 8th century to the 16th century).

 I am also interested in how linguistic theory can inform our

 knowledge of speech-language disorders and clinical practice in

 speech-language pathology as well as how speech-language disorders can

 If you would like to get in touch with me, you can reach me at